Mike Slinn

 EmpathyWorks™ is my name for the original research I've done on modeling personality and behavior of individuals and groups since 2007.
 For me, the work has been both therapeutic and insightful, and I now have a better basis for understanding myself and others as a result.

 Recently, an IBM employee pointed me to IBM Personality Insights, and I eagerly visited the site.
 The scientific basis for the results is interesting.
 I am greatly interested in the analysis that IBM Personality Insights provided of the articleing I wrote on my birthday last year.
-I also submitted a short humorous posting I wrote ten years ago for analysis.
+I also submitted a Cult of the Software God I wrote ten years ago for analysis.

 A Modern Horoscope?